jdubs11/vagrant-evolveum/README.md

 Create the directory you want to work in.
 I usually do this in `~/Desktop/Vagrant/`

 Clone this repo to that workspace. `git clone git@github.com:jdubs11/vagrant-evolveum.git`
-- Alternatively you can clone via HTTPS and use your username/password
+- Alternatively you can clone via HTTPS and use your username/password or generated code
 - `git clone https://github.com/jdubs11/vagrant-evolveum.git`

 Enter the newly checked out repo `cd vagrant-evolveum`